Inseason Alaska Commercial Salmon Summary

 Stikine and Prince of Wales/Districts 6 and 8

-The 2024 preseason terminal run forecast for Stikine River large Chinook salmon is 12,900 fish.
-This forecast is well below the average of 15,400 fish and below the escapement goal range of 14,000 to 28,000 fish.
-Recent trends of Stikine River Chinook salmon abundance and trends in Chinook salmon abundance throughout Southeast Alaska indicate very poor survival of Chinook salmon.
-As such, Chinook salmon conservation measures will be in place for the next few weeks of the sockeye salmon fishery.
+The 2025 preseason terminal run forecast for Stikine River large Chinook salmon is 10,000 fish.
+This forecast is well below the 10-yr average of 14,500 fish and below the escapement goal range of 14,000–28,000 fish.
+This forecast does not allow for directed Chinook salmon fisheries in District 8.
+Recent trends of Stikine River Chinook salmon abundance and trends in Chinook salmon abundance throughout SEAK indicate very poor survival of Chinook salmon.
+As such, conservation measures will be in place for the start of the sockeye salmon fishery.
+It is estimated that 120 large Stikine River Chinook salmon have been harvested in commercial, sport, and subsistence fisheries in District 8 at the time of publication.

 For more information, please visit the ADF&G website for the Southeast Alaska and Yakutat Management Area.